Mark Birch (priest)

-Mark Russell Birch, (born 1970) is a British Anglican priest and chaplain.
-Since 2024, he has been Chaplain to the Speaker of the House of Commons and a canon of Westminster Abbey.
+Mark Russell Birch, (born 25 April 1970) is a British Anglican priest and chaplain.
+He is a canon of Westminster Abbey.
 After working as a vet, he trained for ordination at Westcott House, Cambridge.
 He served as a chaplain at an Oxford University college, a children's hospice and a special school for disabled children and young adults.
 He was priest-in-charge of St Faith's Church, Winchester, before joining Westminster Abbey in 2014 as a chaplain and minor canon.
 He was made precentor in 2020 and has served as canon rector since 2024.
+Between 2024 and 2026 he was Chaplain to the Speaker of the House of Commons.

 Biography

 Birch graduated with a Bachelor of Veterinary Science (BVSc) from the University of Bristol in 1993.
 His short early career was as a veterinarian.
 From 1997 to 2000, he trained for ordination at Westcott House, Cambridge.
 During that time, he also studied theology at Emmanuel College, Cambridge, graduating with a Bachelor of Arts (BA) degree in 1999.